Skip to main content

 Treasury Management [22:390:694]

 This elective course introduces how a Corporate Treasurer manages the finances of a business along with supporting the supply chain component of a business through various supply chain finance concepts.
 The course will take an in-depth look at the working capital of a business with a focus on the management of the cash conversion cycle.
-There will be case studies reviewed in the class that that discuss the use of derivatives to manage the debt structure of a business, the use of international treasury management techniques to increase the opportunity cost of a firm, and how to determine the appropriate line of credit based upon cash flow projections and pricing.
+There will be case studies reviewed in the class that discuss the use of derivatives to manage the debt structure of a business, the use of international treasury management techniques to increase the opportunity cost of a firm, and how to determine the appropriate line of credit based upon cash flow projections and pricing.

 Indexing & ETFs [22:839:670]